Steve Coogan: Phone hacking scandal

 Coogan favours reform and regulation of the British press.
 He became a prominent figure in the News International phone hacking scandal as one of the celebrities who took action against the British tabloids in light of these events.
 He was made aware by his phone service provider of "possible anomalies" on his phone in 2005 and 2006.
 In 2010, Coogan's legal firm obtained a partially redacted version of Glenn Mulcaire's hacking notebook by a court order which showed Coogan had been targeted and his personal information was in the possession of Mulcaire.

 Mulcaire was forced by the High Court of Justice to disclose to Coogan's legal team who amongst the staff at the News of the World ordered him to hack phones.
 This information was obtained by Coogan's lawyers on 26 August 2011.
 Interviewed on Newsnight on 8 July 2011, Coogan said he was "delighted" by the closure of the News of the World and said it was a "fantastic day for journalism".
 He said the idea of press freedom was used by the tabloids as a "smokescreen for selling papers with tittle-tattle" and said the argument against press regulation was "morally bankrupt".

 Coogan provided an eight-page witness statement to the Leveson Inquiry, and appeared at the inquiry on 22 November 2011 to discuss the evidence.
 He said he was there reluctantly representing a lot of celebrities who felt they could not speak out for fear of reprisals from the tabloid press.

 In March 2021, Coogan said "the tabloid press is controlled by a handful of tax shy billionaires with an agenda.
 Anyone who stands up to the press is attacked by them because they're bullies."
 He added "the fact that Meghan Markle and Harry were attacked has nothing to do with jet-setting hypocrisy.
 It's because they broke the golden rule, which is to leave us alone and we'll go easy on you next time."

 Personal life

+In 1993, Coogan was living in Didsbury.
+He later lived in the manor house Ovingdean Grange in Ovingdean, East Sussex, until 2017, when it was advertised for sale at £3.25 million.
+As of 2022, Coogan has lived in Barcombe, in the Lewes District of East Sussex.